-Chapter 3 explains how to manage servers using the IONA Administrator Web Console.
+"Managing Applications in the Web Console" explains how to manage servers using the Administrator Web Console.

 Monitoring events

 Typical event management tasks include:

 - Selecting a domain in which to manage events. - Viewing full details of an event. - Setting event viewing options.
 For example, you can set the number of events viewed, set the kind of events viewed.